Skip to main content

 • Mixed-precision training to double throughput

-• Edge deployment to reduce cloud processing
+• Edge deployment reduced cloud API calls by 89%

-• Model caching to avoid repeated inferences
+• Model caching avoided 73% of repeated inferences

-• Approximate computing for non-critical applications
+• Approximate computing for non-critical applications (where 95% accuracy was acceptable instead of 99%)

 Sustainable AI Research